HBZZ168/TriCLFF/README.md

 # Run TRiCLFF on the example data.
-Specify specific sample data in the train.py file, you can first run: python train.py
+Specify specific sample data in the train.py file, you can first run:
+- python train.py
 # output
-Then run DLPFC_151672.ipynb or MouseBrain.ipynb
+- Then run DLPFC_151672.ipynb or MouseBrain.ipynb.
-The clustering labels will be stored in the dir `output` /dataname_pred.csv.
+- The clustering labels will be stored in the dir `output` /dataname_pred.csv.
 # Datasets
 - The spatial transcriptomics datasets that support the findings of this study are available here:
 - The DLPFC dataset is accessible within the spatialLIBD package (http://spatial.libd.org/spatialLIBD).